 Crisler adds that businesses are also more aware of how much of an impact a data breach can have on their companies regarding loss, remediation costs, fines and harm to their reputations; however, they remain strongly cost-conscious.

 Even though it may be easier to start a conversation with prospects about security, MSPs must still be prepared for meetings, ready to address security challenges in the prospect’s vertical or niche, educate them on optimal technologies, and answer their questions about compliance.

 4Scarce Human Capital

 The shortage of skilled cybersecurity professionals available to hire is also impacting the space.
 IEEE research found that filling open tech positions is “very challenging” or “somewhat challenging” for 73 percent of organizations.

 Crisler says for this reason, MSSPs should provide Security as a Service solutions that leverage machine learning (ML), artificial intelligence (AI), or other automation means to make them easier to use and manage.
 When you implement solutions with advanced capabilities, “an IT professional can click a button, protect their business and become a cybersecurity hero,” Crisler says.

 Crisler comments that VARs and MSPs who do not have a slate of comprehensive security solutions in their portfolios will lose out to their competition that does.
 “Providing security solutions is no longer optional,” he says.

-Businesses are looking for solutions providers who can not only provide them with industry-specific technology they need to run their businesses.
-They also need VARs or MSPs to provide them with solutions that can protect their businesses from cyberattacks.
+Businesses are looking for solutions providers who can not only provide them with the industry-specific technology they need to run their businesses.
+They also need VARs or MSPs to offer solutions to protect their businesses from cyberattacks.

 Provide total solutions, including security, to maintain your market share and grow your business while helping your customers protect theirs.